XKNX/xknx/docs/introduction.md

 This is a legacy method.
 Consider using an async context manager instead.

 ```
-asyncio.run(main())
+anyio.run(main)
 ```

 Boilerplate code, for starting an asynchonous function.
-See [asyncio](https://www.python.org/dev/peps/pep-3156/) documentation for details.
+See [anyio](https://anyio.readthedocs.io/) documentation for details.

-_Important Note:_ If you are using Python 3.5 you have to replace the `await` syntax with the `@asyncio.coroutine` syntax.